pyth-network/pyth-client/doc/websocket_api.md

 Results include the most recent aggregate price, confidence interval and symbol status. pythd will submit a `notify_price` message immediately upon subscription with the latest price instead of waiting for an update.

+Results also include two slot numbers. `valid_slot` corresponds to the slot containing the prices that were used to compute the aggregate price. `pub_slot` corresponds to the slot in which the aggregation price was published.

 ## subscribe_price_sched

-Subscribe to price update schedule. pythd will notify the client whenever it should submit the next price update for a subscribed symbol.
+Subscribe to price update schedule. pythd will notify the client whenever it should submit the next price for a subscribed symbol.

 Request looks like: